syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Add an item with the existing toolbar.

-You can explicitly add the `ImageEditorToolbarItem` to the `ImageEditorToolbar` manually.
+Explicitly add the `ImageEditorToolbarItem` to the `ImageEditorToolbar` manually.

 {% tabs %}